cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

 ## Control Group

-Linux control group ([cgroup](https://www.kernel.org/doc/Documentation/cgroup-v2.txt)) as the documentation say is mechanism to distribute resources between processes, basically we are going to experiment by constraining our jail function using Linux control groups.

-#### Everything Is A File
+Imagine now that we are given the task to contain a program from creating more processes, taking all the network bandwidth, consuming all the CPU time available or how do we guarantee that our contained applications live in harmony with other processes?
+To solve this type of problem Linux provide a feature called ([Linux Control Group](https://www.kernel.org/doc/Documentation/cgroup-v2.txt)) or cgroup for short, which is a mechanism to distribute kernel resources between processes.

+#### Limiting Process Creation

+Let's write a new functionality in our container, this functionality will limit the amount of processes that our contained process (```sh```) can create but before we start I'll explain how we can interact with ([Linux Control Group](https://www.kernel.org/doc/Documentation/cgroup-v2.txt)).

-Have you heard the phrase ["Everything is a file"](https://en.wikipedia.org/wiki/Everything_is_a_file), cgroup is another example of that philosophy, which I think greatly increase the re-usability.
-Our mission is to constrain the process creation inside our container, we are going to limit the amount of processes to 5, to achieve this we need to notify create some files inside the control group file system.
+You might heard the phrase in Linux ["Everything is a file"](https://en.wikipedia.org/wiki/Everything_is_a_file), cgroup like procfs is another example of that philosophy.
+This mean we can interface with it by using any files I/O API or application.
+For this example I'll use this simple Linux I/O API [open](http://man7.org/linux/man-pages/man3/fopen.3.html), [write](https://linux.die.net/man/2/write), [read](https://linux.die.net/man/3/read) and [close](http://man7.org/linux/man-pages/man3/fclose.3.html).
+Now the next step is to understand what files we need to change.

 The control group file system directory is usually mounted here: